-After working in and writing about Radio for so many years, I’ve finally concluded that although Radio is part of show business, unlike Movies, Plays, and Music, it has no end.
-Hell, even Hey Jude has an ending when Paul sings it live.
+After working at and writing about Radio for many years, I’ve finally concluded that even though Radio is part of show business, unlike Movies, Plays, and Music, it has no end.

 RADIO GEO’S LIFE-LINERS